eschnett/MPIconstants/README.md

 definitions.

-For the load-time constants (e.g. `MPI_COMM_WORLD`), a shared library `libload_time_mpi_constants.so` is created that contains constants holding the respective values.
+For the load-time constants (e.g. `MPI_COMM_WORLD`), a shared library `libload_time_mpi_constants.so` is created that defines global variables holding the respective values.

 Example output from `generate_compile_time_mpi_constants`:
 ```Julia